 But if this media phase of her life is real and not an act, what is the endgame?
 As Matt Lucas put it, “it’s hard to think of anything left for Katie Hopkins to do now, other than to just kill some people.”

 “What is the end game for Katie Hopkins?
-I don't know, it's interesting for me because this media cycle era was never envisaged, but this is a gifted place at the moment doing radio and TV and my column, so it does feel like an end point for this thing,” she says.
+I don't know," she says.
+"It's interesting for me because this media cycle era was never envisaged, but this is a gifted place at the moment doing radio and TV and my column, so it does feel like an end point for this thing."

 “There will come a day when someone calls to tell me my column’s been binned, and that will be a really hard day and I've already got it set up so that they'll ring someone else first - because I don't want to be given that news when I'm walking down the street because it will be really heartbreaking.”